rml-lee/MYSQL-Tableau-Customer-Flights-Project/README.md

 # Customer-Flights-Project

 # Business Task
-This dataset contains information related to a promotional campaign conducted in 2018 by an airline to boost program enrollment.
+This dataset contains information related to a promotional campaign conducted in 2018 by an airline in order to boost program enrollment.
-We'll examine the historical customer booking and flight activity, as well as the results of the campaign.
+We're going to extract some insights and trends about historical customer booking and flight activity, as well as analyze the results of the campaign.

 Domain: Marketing and Customer Analytics.
 It involves aspects of promotional campaigns, customer behavior, and loyalty program analysis.